Motor Vehicle Accidents

 Home » Motor Vehicle Accidents

-Doctor Sole and Dr. Talbitzer are here to give you relief from accident pain
+Dr. Talbitzer is here to give you relief from accident pain

 Whiplash injury occurs when the body reacts to a deceleration or acceleration force by hyperflexion or hyperextension of the neck.
 Platte Valley Chiropractic Acupuncture & Wellness Center specializes in treating whiplash injuries and auto accident injuries.
 Whiplash injuries are very common in car accidents.
 Whiplash injuries occur, in part, due to the fact that the muscles do not have enough time to brace themselves.